Ganeshpy3/Machine-learning/README.md

   - sklearn

 ## Supervised learning algorithm
-we use supervised learning algorithm when our dataset having labeled data
+ When datasets conatain label for there features then we use supervised learning Algorithm